digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 #. instruct settlement by presenting a bond holding
 #. settle the resulting batch atomically

-This example builds on the previous :doc:`Time-based Lifecycling <../fixed-rate-bond>` tutorial script in the sense that the same parties, accounts, lifecycle rule and events are used.
+This example builds on the previous :doc:`Time-based Lifecycling <fixed-rate-bond>` tutorial script in the sense that the same parties, accounts, lifecycle rule and events are used.

 Run the Script
 **************